CyberInt/redux-reuse/README.md

 ## This project in phase of active development, so something described below can not be available in the moment

-redux-reuse is a [Redux](https://github.com/reactjs/redux "Redux")-related project, which includes `extendReducer()` helper function, which helps make your reducers code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself "DRY"), based on approach of high-level reducers, as well as set of common reducer *extenders*, ready to use in your Redux application.
+redux-reuse is a [Redux](https://github.com/reactjs/redux "Redux")-related project,
+which includes `extendReducer()` helper function, which helps to make your reducers code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself "DRY"), based on approach of composable higher-order reducers.
+Also this package contains a set of common higher-order reducers, ready to use in your Redux application.

-It is very common situation when different reducers should react in same way on same action, one of the solution to achieve code reuse in such a case is organise common logic in high-level reducer, but it will lead us to deeper state tree.
-Actually we just want that our reducers will apply common logic on existent state subtree, which they manage and thats all.
+It is very common situation when different reducers should react in same way on same action, one of the solution to achieve code reuse in such a case is organise common logic in higher-order reducer, but it will lead us to deeper state tree.
+Actually we just want that our reducers will apply common logic on existent state subtree, which they manage, and thats it.
 Here `extendReducer()` helper comes into play.

-Using `extendReducer()` it is pretty simple to write composable extenders for your Redux application, in fact most of reducers can be presented as composition of common extenders.
+Using `extendReducer()` it is pretty simple to write composable higher-order reducers for your Redux application, in fact most of reducers can be presented as composition of common extenders.

 ## Usage

-### Node

-Install
+### Install via NPM

 ```
 npm install redux-reuse --save
 ```

-Import
+### Import

 ```javascript
 import { extendReducer } from 'redux-reuse';
 // or